Notes on the 2024 Architecture Summer School

 Editors

 The Architecture Summer School took place over five days in mid-August, for the first time hosted in London at Drawing Room in Bermondsey SE1.
-Now in its eight year, the program is open to any student aged 15 and above who has an ambition to study architecture, with six young architects providing tuition and guidance.
+Now in its eight year, the programme is open to any student aged 15 and above who has an ambition to study architecture, with six young architects providing tuition and guidance.
 This year witnessed a record number of student and tutor applications, drawing a larger attendance from London and beyond than ever before.

 The Drawing Matter Trust supports architectural education through workshops, seminars, publications, and short courses.
 The Architecture Summer School would not be possible without the support of our partners, the Zaha Hadid Foundation, Hauser & Wirth, Kingston University and of many architecture practices in the UK and abroad.